recursionpharma/gflownet/docs/implementation_notes.md

 Some notes:
 - graphs are (for now) assumed to be _undirected_.
 This is encoded for `torch_geometric` by duplicating the edges (contiguously) in both directions.
 Models still only produce one logit(-row) per edge, so the policy is still assumed to operate on undirected graphs.
-- When converting from `GraphAction`s (nx) to so-called `aidx`s, the `aidx`s are encoding-bound, i.e. they point to specific rows and columns in the torch encoding.
+- When converting from `GraphAction`s (nx) to `ActionIndex`s (tuple of ints), the action indexes are encoding-bound, i.e. they point to specific rows and columns in the torch encoding.

 ### Graph policies & graph action categoricals